 transform-origin values for the inner rotating circle so the result to be just perfect.
 And in order to achieve that, I had to simulate two concentric circles in order to establish the path (orbit) onto the inner circle will rotate.
 I must confess I failed the first time but in the end, everything went pretty well.

 A lazy approach here would have been to rotate the whole wrapper, once the inner circle would have been positioned.
-But a solution like this one wouldn’t allow to add CSS3 stuff like shadows or gradients on the
+But a solution like this one wouldn’t allow adding stuff like CSS shadows or gradients on the

 The following rough sketch is meant to explain the above Sass variables and how they’re computed.
 At least that’s what it should be. :)